 The New Forest Housing Review Group’s report sets out the approach for allocating Forestry England properties in the New Forest and setting rents.

 The independent housing review presents an open and transparent approach to determining which Forestry England properties are most suited to provide affordable bases for people actively practicing commoning in the New Forest.
 It establishes a clear and consistent process for the letting of the vacant properties and identifies best practice for how tenancy agreements are managed.
 The changes will ensure the housing policy continues to support commoning that is so vital to the landscape, and will work towards the provision of housing being financially sustainable.

-A number of changes will be made as a result of the review, these include:
+A number of changes have been made as a result of the review, these include:

 - A new, open and transparent way to decide who can rent a property, which gives priority to those that demonstrate a commitment to commoning and are delivering the widest public benefit through their activities.

 - A fairer and transparent formula for determining rent, based on national policies for social housing, which allows for the growing gap between local incomes and local rent levels.